 Divorce, Civil Partnership Dissolution & Separation

-Anyone who has been married for over a year, provided one or other of the couple lives in this country, can issue divorce proceedings; it does not matter where you were married.
+Anyone who has been married for over a year, provided one or other of them has connections with England and Wales, can issue divorce proceedings; it does not matter where you were married.
 If you or your spouse is a foreign national or lives abroad, the rules about whether or not you can divorce in this country are quite complex; we can advise further on this as necessary.

 (Click the image below to view full size)